SeattleSlough/michael-maggs-resume/README.md

 - Automated deployments to pull from a GitHub with a user data bash script and an EC2 launch template.
 - Built a Lambda-based application triggered by S3 events running in a private VPC backed by EC2, Auto Scaling Groups (ASG), ELB, ALB, CloudFront, Rte 53, and ACM Cert.
 - Designed Jenkins pipeline to deploy and manage Java microservices staged across development, test, production environments utilizing Terraform, Ansible, Docker, Kubernetes, Helm Charts, Maven, Nexus, Prometheus, EC2, ECR, and EKS.

+<h2 style="padding-top: 0">Leadership Experience</h2>

+**Director of Product Management and Business Development** with over a decade of experience growing business, increasing market share, and accelerating revenue for software and cloud service companies.
+Functional  expertise in developing clear goals, translating business objectives into technical requirements, and optimizing customer learning.
+Excels at developing and directing strategic initiatives, creative problem solving, and critical thinking.
+-